PasqualeTurin/Geo-ER/README.md

 # Geo-ER
 ### Code for 'Geospatial Entity Resolution' paper (WWW 2022)

 Geo-ER is an Entity Resolution (ER) framework to match geospatial entities.
 It allows to integrate geospatial databases, performing deduplication of the entries.
+Geo-ER leverages Transformer-based Language Models (LMs), Distance embedding, and a novel Neighbourhood attention component, based on graph attention (GAT).

 ### Requirements